 - Once the diagnosis of concussion has been made, immediate management is physical and cognitive rest.
-This includes time off school or work and deliberate rest from cognitive activity for 2-3 days.
+This includes time off school or work and deliberate rest from cognitive activity for 24-48 hours.
 After this period, the patient can return to moderate intensity physical activity as long as such activity does not cause a significant and sustained deterioration in symptoms.
-The majority of concussive symptoms should resolve in 7-10 days.
+Concussive symptoms usually resolve in 10-14 days.
 Once the symptoms have resolved the patient can proceed with a graduated return to sport protocol.

 - Some sports have their own guidelines or recommendations around the management of concussion in sport which should also be considered.

 Concussion is a type of brain injury.
 It is recognised as a complex injury that is a challenge to evaluate and manage.
 As defined by the Concussion in Sport Group (CISG) international Consensus Statement, concussion is ‘a traumatic brain injury, induced by biomechanical forces’.
 It generally results from a knock — often to the head, face or neck but may be anywhere on the body — which transmits an impulsive force to the head.
 Concussion commonly involves short-lived impairment of neurological function.
 Concussion is an evolving injury that may change over the first few hours and sometimes over a few days.
 In adults, in most cases symptoms have resolved by 14 days post injury.

 Epidemiological data, particularly hospital data, does not distinguish between traumatic brain injury and mild traumatic brain injury or concussion.

 The diagnosis of concussion can be difficult.
 There is no specific diagnostic test which confirms the presence or otherwise of concussion.
 Diagnosis of concussion relies on clinical assessment of symptoms and signs including cognitive and behavioural disturbance.